 What is your favourite guard to play in BJJ?
 Better yet, how long have you been playing it for?
 We all have our go-to positions in BJJ, but the problem is, we tend to become really comfortable with them. this is a two-sided word though.
 The more comfortable we are with a position, the more we tend to slack with the details.
 At the same time, people are getting used to using playing it and figuring things out.
 So, refreshing your BJJ game with a new Jiu-Jitsu position from time to time is the perfect way of keeping your options fresh and your opponents guessing.
 The Mermaid guard is just such a position.

-In most cases, I tend to be a bit sceptical for new BJJ guards.
+In most cases, I tend to be a bit skeptical for new BJJ guards.
 However, a big fan of the lockdown half guard, I can see the potential uses of the Mermaid guard immediately.
 The guard also utilizes a powerful principle that just recently clicked with me.
-In other words, its new Jiu Jitsu position won’t require you to rethink your entire game or have to learn some crazy new movements.
+In other words, its new Jiu-Jitsu position won’t require you to rethink your entire game or have to learn some crazy new movements.
 It is just an adjustment to something we’ve used, and it opens up the door to plenty of options and future developments.
-Who knows, it may just turn out to be your next favourite secret weapon.
+Who knows, it may just turn out to be your next favorite secret weapon.

 The Element Of Surprise